enricopesce/oci-vision-cereals/README.md

 ## Prepare the data for the OCI Vision neural network

-These images are not sufficient to train a model, I experienced that a neural network to work well requires more images filtered and augmented.

-In my little iteration, I prepared a script to preprocess and augment the original images using some basic techniques:

-- Resize and crop
-- Apply random rotation
-- Apply random brightness
-- Apply random horizontal flip

-other techniques are well documented [in this paper](https://arxiv.org/pdf/2301.02830).

-You can find the Python script here: [https://github.com/enricopesce/oci-vision-cereals/blob/main/preprocessing.py](https://github.com/enricopesce/oci-vision-cereals/blob/main/preprocessing.py)

 Basically a final user can only run the script and generate from the original images other images optimized and augmented ready to be trained on the OCI services.

 ```console